robert1ridley/udaciflashcards/README.md

 # Udaciflashcards

 Udaciflashcards, the final assessment project for Udacity's React course, is an IOS app created with React Native.
 Users can use the app to study sets of flashcards.
-Key functionalities of the app include allowing users to create their own decks, adding flashcards to a deck, and quizzing themselves on the flashcards in a deck.
+Key functionalities of the app include allowing users to create their own decks, add flashcards to a deck, and quiz themselves on the flashcards in a deck.

 Udaciflashcards currently does not have support for Android.